 Invasive non-native species cost the British economy at least £1.7billion per annum, according to new research.

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Of the species studied, rabbits inflict the highest annual cost to the economy, £263million.

 Also included in the research was a case study of the exponential increase of the cost of grey squirrel control.